For Faculty and Staff

 Who works in the writing center?

-Our staff is comprised of a Director, an Associate Director, two GAs, and between 30 – 40 writing consultants.
+Our staff is comprised of a Director, an Associate Director, a Graduate Assistant, and between 30-40 writing consultants.
 Our writing consultants are all students.
 Our undergraduate consultants have generally been recommended by faculty members and have taken a semester-length course in Writing Center Theory and Practice as a prerequisite to employment.
 Our MA and PhD level consultants are from a variety of disciplines, and many of them teach writing in the University’s Academic and Professional Writing Program.
 Our consultants are not content experts, but they provide thoughtful feedback on both rhetorical and mechanical levels.
 We aim for ten hours of professional development each semester.

 Should I require my whole class to use the writing center?